Survival Guide for Startup

 - KEEP A TRACK OF EXPENSES

 It is very important for every business to keep a track of their expenses in order to gain a clear view & control over the expenses.
-This will also give a clear picture of company’s financial position & help the entrepreneurs in planning ahead accordingly.
-It will also help in analysing the review & growth.
+This will also give a clear picture of the company’s financial position & help the entrepreneurs in planning ahead accordingly.
+It will also help in analyzing the review & growth.

-- ANALYSE FEALSIBILITY OF YOUR BUSINESS
+- ANALYSE FEASIBILITY OF YOUR BUSINESS

 Looking at the current scenario and unpredictable market conditions, it is very important to re-check your business feasibility and understand where your business stands.
 It is high time to get your hands on your company’s cash flow and revenue and re-access the business standards if required.
 Evaluating every function of the business is very important.

 - REDESIGN POLICIES

 Since the pandemic has changed everything around us and no one knows for how long it will stay further, the economy has been hit.
 The market has become very much unpredictable and unstable.
 It is very important for companies to redesign their policies estimating the worst market scenarios.
 If the crisis continues, entrepreneurs should have a bulletproof survival plan.